meet2aman/Go/readme.md

 ## 📚 Why I'm Learning Go

-Go is a modern, fast, and statically typed language developed at Google, known for:
+Go is a modern, fast, and statically typed language developed at Goovgle, known for:

 - High performance
 - Concurrency support